 - Tons of other students

-CRC has a strong connection with the various ministries on campus – Agape, Navs, FCA, Cru, Christian Union, etc. Relative to students, CRC works to be a bridge to life outside the campus setting.
-Our desire is to be a church where one can come in and be a part of a diverse community of believers and families that are seeking to serve and advance his kingdom in the warp and woof of everyday life.
+CRC has a strong connection with the various ministries on campus – Agape, FCA, Bethel Christian Fellowship, Cru, Christian Union, Integrare, etc., in addition to such student organizations as Apologia and X.ado.
+CRC, in conjunction with these ministries, sees its unique role as a bridge to life outside the campus setting.
+Our desire is to be a church where students can be a part of a diverse community of believers and families that are seeking to serve and advance his kingdom in the fabric of everyday life.

 Occasionally we ask students to share about their experience at CRC during their time at Dartmouth.
-You can listen to a recent reflection given by Zach Schmidt, Dartmouth class of 2016, by clicking here or a reflection given by Amy Schuman, Dartmouth Class of 2012, by clicking here.
+You can listen to a recent reflection given by Calin Mason, Dartmouth Class of 2018, by clicking here, a reflection given by Jess Tong, Dartmouth Class of 2017, by clicking here, or a reflection by Zach Schmidt, Dartmouth Class 2015 by clicking here.

 Faithfulness to Christ over the long haul requires that you are able to connect with believers who are different than you.
 You are welcome and encouraged to come in, serve and be a part of the diverse body at CRC.